 The way your bus’s house and chassis electrical systems are now set up may be similar to or very different from how my bus is set up.
 What you decide to do and how you decide to do it is up to you.
 I make no guarantees or representations that what you do will work properly for you, but I will show you what I did and share with you the test results I have observed since.

-What you would do with that kind of a set-up might be very different so I do not recommend you start down this “Best of Both Worlds” approach unless you really understand what you’re are doing or can have a competent shop do the work for you.
+What you would do with that kind of setup might be very different so I do not recommend you start down this “Best of Both Worlds” approach unless you really understand what you’re are doing or can have a competent shop do the work for you.

 For most of you, the setup on your bus will be similar to what I have, so what I did may be a good guide for you.